Does e-Residency work? Here’s what the data shows

 As you can see, these don’t quite correlate.

-People sometimes sign up for e-Residency because they think it’s a nice idea, but we can tell much more about the usefulness of e-Residency based on who is starting companies.
+People sometimes sign up for e-Residency because they think it’s a nice idea, but we can tell much more about the usefulness of digital citizenship based on who is starting e-resident companies.
 This is very much dependent on which country you are coming from because that affects what problems are being solved for you compared to registering a company locally.

 Take the US, for example.
 It’s 7th on the list for applications but then drops down to 11th for company formations.
 For US citizens it is actually quite complicated to own companies and bank accounts abroad so perhaps many of them realised it wasn’t that easy due to that.
 China, India, and Japan are all lower down too, perhaps because the value of operating in the EU market for many is still not as valuable if you are physically far from your customers there.